starksgalaxykenya/STARKS-GALAXY-APP/README.md

 > **Note:** Make sure your Firebase project's **Authorized domains** includes your GitHub Pages URL.
 > Firebase Console → Authentication → Settings → Authorized domains → Add domain

 ---

+## 8b.
+PWA — install prompts & offline support (new)

+The app is now a properly working installable PWA, not just the manifest boilerplate it shipped with (the icon paths were pointing at `./ICONS/...` while the actual folder is `icons/` — on a case-sensitive host like Firebase Hosting or GitHub Pages that 404s every icon and silently breaks installability; this is now fixed everywhere).

+- **`js/pwa-install.js`** is loaded on every page (login, signup, dashboard) and shows a custom bottom banner prompting the user to install — using the browser's native `beforeinstallprompt` event on Chrome/Edge/Android.
+On iOS Safari (which doesn't support that event at all) it instead shows "Tap Share → Add to Home Screen" instructions.
+Both banners remember a dismissal for 7 days via `localStorage` instead of nagging every visit.
+- A manual **Install app** button also lives in the dashboard sidebar (next to the theme toggle) for anyone who dismissed the banner earlier or is browsing on a device where the prompt doesn't fire automatically.
+- **`sw.js`** was rewritten: it precaches the real app-shell files (the old version referenced `./CSS/`, `./JS/` and a `signup.js` that doesn't exist, so the install step silently failed and nothing was ever cached).
+  It now uses network-first for page navigations (so you always get fresh content when online, with an offline fallback) and cache-first for static assets, plus a proper "update available" banner: when a new version is deployed, the next visit shows a **Refresh** prompt instead of serving a stale cached version forever.
+- **`manifest.json`** got the icon-path fix plus proper `id`, `description`, `scope`, `categories`, and two home-screen **shortcuts** (New Task, Kanban Board) that deep-link into the dashboard — handled in `js/app.js`.

+No Firebase changes are needed for any of this — it's all static-file and service-worker behavior.
+After deploying, do a hard refresh once (or clear the old service worker in DevTools → Application) so the fixed `sw.js` replaces whatever was cached under the old broken version.

+---